Best Early Black Friday Deals on Tech

 The JBL Xtreme 3 is one hefty hunk of speaker.
 In fact, you might be surprised by how large it is when you see it in person.
 The 5-pound, foot-long beast sports a strap instead of a handle, which can make it a handful to haul around.
 But it’s water-resistant, delivers strong bass, and can play loud enough to fill a large-ish room.
 At just about $200, it’s—quite literally—a lot of speaker for the money.
 Note that the Walmart offer only applies to the blue model.

 The JBL Flip 7 is a classic do-it-all speaker.
 It’s small enough to stuff into a bag, but delivers enough sound to provide background music at a barbecue.
 It’s IP68 water-resistant and dust-proof, and the company claims you can drop it onto a concrete floor from a height of one meter and it’ll keep working.
 Also, according to JBL, it delivers 16 hours of music on a single charge.
-The $120 price tag represents a decent value, especially if you think there’s a good chance you’ll be abusing your new speaker more than a little.
+This is the sale price for the red model.
+You’ll find other options available for roughly $110.
+All represent a decent value, especially if you think there’s a good chance you’ll be abusing your new speaker more than a little.

 Soundbars